Welcome.

 Yadleen’s breath caught.
 Again, there was that alien note of desperation.

 You’re imagining things.
 Master Baig’s just proving a point.
-Rajeev’s position is so uneducated that no master necromancer should waste breath to enlighten him.
+Rajeev’s so ignorant that no master necromancer should waste breath to correct him.

 Yadleen sprang up and recited, “Conversion of bones into a wight isn’t the only means to free a soul from them.
 They can be ground into fine powder and scattered into the soil.
 They can be treated with chemicals and incorporated into manmade structures.
 They can be whittled into –”